halide/Halide/README_fuzz_testing.md

 `./build/test/fuzz/fuzz_simplify`

-By default this will run the fuzz test on a single-core and discard whatever. temporary corpus is created.
+By default this will run the fuzz test on a single core and discard whatever. temporary corpus is created.

 To reuse a given corpus (recommended) create a new directory to store the